andreasdominik/SusiWeekly/README.md

 ### program wakeup music

 The schedule can now be programmed by voice command:
-*Rhasspy, start the programming from tomorrow until the end of the year with the profile wake up with Beethoven*.
+*Rhasspy, start the automation from tomorrow until the end of the year with the profile wake up with Beethoven*.

+## Slots

+The skill comes with some slot lists that can be also used with other intents:

+### days_of_month
+Recognise days of the month in a voice command (e.g. *the 15th of the month*).

+### named days
+Includes the week days and yearly returning named days (such as *monday, tuesday, today, yesterday, tomorrow* and *Christmas, New Year's Eve, Thanksgiving Day*, etc.).